bencer3283/Personal-Website/src/posts/research/covidthesis.md

 header:
     image: "logo.png"
     background-color: "#fabb00"
-title: Covid-19's Impact on Online Video Streaming Platform from The Perspective of Consumer Preference
+title: Research on Covid-19's Impact on Online Video Streaming Platform
+subtitle: from The Perspective of Consumer Preference
+keywords: econometrcis, bussiness analysis
 breadcrumb: true
 meta_description: We think the most important proposal of this thesis is the fact that the subscription sevices of OTT industry are not in such a good state as it seens like.
 We also exploer the difference of various consumers' preference on different subscription plans, hoping to figure out the possible future of OTT industry.
 meta_image: https://imgur.com/d9X9VsS.jpg